prudvikeshav/KodeKloudEngineer/Kubernetes/Deploy Grafana on Kubernetes Cluster.md

- ## Problem Statement:
+## Problem Statement

  The Nautilus DevOps teams is planning to set up a Grafana tool to collect and analyze analytics from some applications.
 They are planning to deploy it on Kubernetes cluster.
 Below you can find more details

 - Create a deployment named *grafana-deployment-devops* using any *grafana* image for Grafana app.
 Set other parameters as per your choice

 - Create *NodePort* type service with nodePort *32000* to expose the app

-## Solution:
+## Solution

- To create a deployment.
+### 1. Create the Deployment

+To deploy Grafana on Kubernetes, use the following command:

 ```bash
 kubectl create deployment grafana-deployment-devops --image=grafana/grafana
 ```

- To view the created container.
+### 2. Verify the Deployment

+To check if the Grafana pod is running, use:

 ```bash
 kubectl get pods
 ```

+Expected Output:

 ```
 NAME                                       READY   STATUS    RESTARTS   AGE
 grafana-deployment-devops-9b97dff6-kjxf2   1/1     Running   0          25s
 ```

- Create a service with nodePort.
+### 3. Create the Service

+To expose the Grafana application using a NodePort service, execute:

 ```bash
 kubectl create svc nodeport grafana-service-devops --tcp=80:3000
 ```

+Expected Output:

 ```
 service/grafana-service-devops created
 ```

- To view the created service.
+### 4. Verify the Service

+To check the status and configuration of the service, use:

 ```bash
 kubectl get svc
 ```

+Expected Output:

 ```
 NAME                     TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)        AGE